Here’s our newest take on how to enjoy the old.

 Quebec City is a glimmering slice of history, awash with French-Canadian charm.
 You’ll find everything you could want in one compact destination—museums, cobblestone streets, fabulous bars and restaurants, spectacular fall foliage, exciting street festivals in the summer, and one of the world’s largest winter carnivals, the Carnaval de Quebec.
 Walk around in Old Quebec, a UNESCO World Heritage Site, to give yourself a taste of Old World Europe closer to home, or explore the revitalized St.-Roch district to browse vintage shops.
 And you really can’t leave without trying the poutine.
 If your French is rusty, or nonexistent, rest assured: most locals can speak English.
 Just remember to bring your walking shoes.
 Allons-y!

 Often referred to simply as the Château Frontenac, this historic hotel in Old Quebec was built in 1892 by the Canadian Pacific Railway Company.
-The elegant landmark is so beloved and well-known—it’s been visited by just about every head of state, including Winston Churchill—that it’s open to non-guests for tours, which you can reserve here.
+The elegant landmark is so beloved and well-known—it’s been visited by just about every head of state, including Winston Churchill—that it’s open to non-guests for tours.
 The hotel contains several high-end eating establishments, including the world-class Champlain Restaurant and a wine and cheese bar, and if you’re feeling an urge to get pampered, the Chateau du Spa is considered the city’s best.
 A two-hour pass is included with treatments, allowing access to the hotel’s pool and fitness center.
 A little taste of luxury on land?
 Never a bad thing.

 Related Seabourn itineraries and amenities below